sqlviz/sqlviz/README.rst

 .. code-block:: bash

-    $ ./manage.py runserver 7878
+    $ ./manage.py runserver 0.0.0.0:7878

-Now visit http://localhost:7878/ in your browser.
+Now visit http://localhost:7878/ in your browser, or the IP the server is running from.

 Enabling Cron